 A driver who is found to be at least 50 percent at fault for an auto accident in Nevada may be held financially liable for injuries sustained by others.

 However, if you are found partially at fault and you are assigned more than 50 percent of the blame for an accident, then you would be barred from recovering compensation from another driver.

 If there is a dispute about the responsibility for a serious crash, you may need to go to court and prove the other driver was primarily at fault to seek compensation for your losses.
 The jury would hear the evidence, decide whether to award compensation and determine what share of fault each motorist bears for a collision.

-An experienced Las Vegas car accident attorney at Sam & Ash, LLP can review the details of your accident, evaluate whether the evidence suggests you are partially at fault, and discuss whether you may still seek compensation.
+An experienced Las Vegas car accident attorney at Sam & Ash Injury Law can review the details of your accident, evaluate whether the evidence suggests you are partially at fault, and discuss whether you may still seek compensation.
 We understand insurance company tactics and can push back when insurers attempt to shift the blame to avoid liability or minimize the amount the insurer must pay.

 How Is Partial Fault in an Accident Determined?